 - Make the Dressing: Mix balsamic vinegar, olive oil, salt, pepper, and honey or brown sugar.
 Pour over cooled Brussels Sprouts.
 Toss to combine.

-- Thread 5 to 6 Brussels Sprouts onto each skewer with the stem ends facing in the same direction.
+- Thread 5 to 6 Brussels Sprouts onto each skewer (or more depending on the size of skewer you are using) with the stem ends facing in the same direction.
 Set aside the leftover dressing for later use.

 - Grill: Place the skewers onto the grill.
 Cover and cook for 8 minutes.
 Turn the skewers over and continue to cook for another 8 minutes.Remove from the grill and drizzle again with the leftover vinegar mixture.

 My Latest Video

 Thank You for visiting my website.
 Please don’t forget to click the “Like” button below if you like this recipe.
 Lastly, did you know that I have a YouTube Channel?
 Please support my channel by clicking on the “Subscribe” button in my video and the “Bell” icon to get notification of new videos.